 Will my NMI change?

-It is important to understand that your NMI does not identify you as a customer, it identifies your electricity meter.
-This means that your NMI will change if you move house or if you demolish your connection and later reconnect.
-If you’re building a new house with a new connection, then you will need to contact your retailer for a new meter and NMI.
+It’s important to note that your NMI does not identify you as a customer; rather, it identifies your electricity meter.
+This means that your NMI will change if you move house to an address with a different meter.

-Your NMI will not change, however, if you’re simply upgrading your electricity meter or your meter has been disconnected.
+Your NMI will not change, however, if you’re simply upgrading your electricity meter or your power supply is disconnected and then reconnected.

 What is a MIRN?

-The MIRN identifies a customer’s natural gas meter and is needed to organise gas connection works on your property.
-Again, it is useful, but not necessary, to have your MIRN handy if you’re switching gas companies.
-Like the NMI, you can find your MIRN or DPI on your natural gas bill.
+Again, it’s useful, but not necessary, to have your MIRN handy if you’re switching gas companies.
+You can find your MIRN, or DPI, on your natural gas bill.
 Alternatively, you can contact your gas company and they can help you find your MIRN.

 Share this article